junxit/us-congress-bills-110/metadata.md

 - 2007-06-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-06-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 18 (Roll no. 514). (text: CR 6/18/2007 H6615-6618)
 - 2007-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 18 (Roll no. 514).(text: CR 6/18/2007 H6615-6618)
+- 2007-06-21 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-06-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 218.